bdougall/TranQuality/finetuning_indicBERT/README.md

 * Score the file created by IndicTrans by translating english to tamil
 * Combine the logits from step 2, step 3, with the original sentence and the translated senences.
 This is also saved for further analysis
 * Apply softmax on the logits from step 2 and 3, resulting in selecting the better translations
-* Run sacreblue on the a. mBART translations with reference to original b.
+* Compute sacrebleu on the a. mBART translations with reference to original b.
 IndicTrans translations with reference to original c. selected translations with reference to original
 * If our hypothesis worked, we should have sacreblue from step 6c better than 6a or 6b

 ### Hindi <a name="hindi"></a>